AllisonDT/FlavorFusioniPad/README.md

 - 8/20 added tablespoon, teaspoon, and fractional amounts for spice selection
 - 8/21 Implemented fractions showing for recipe preview
 - 8/26 First round of bluetooth integration
+- 8/31 Fixed bluetooth delay issue, fixed not being able to see updated data on first launch

+**September 2024**
+- Handled case where user has never opened the app before so there is no data stored in UserDefaults

 TO DO
 - Notification when order is complete.